AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-08-13-operating-system-scheduling-algorithms.md

 When we actually look at the individual scheduling algorithms in this post, I'll classify them as either (P) for preemptive or (NP) for non-preemptive.

-{% include linkedHeading.html heading="Scheduling Algorithm Metrics" level=2 %}
+## Scheduling Algorithm Metrics

-We use four simple metrics when studying scheduling algorithms:
+We use four simple metrics when studying scheduling algorithms.
+Let's look at each one in turn.

+### Throughput

-- **Throughput**: in the context of scheduling, this refers to the number of jobs completed per unit of time.
+In the context of operating system scheduling algorithms, **throughput** refers to the number of jobs completed per unit of time.
 More generally, throughput is just a measure of how much "work" we're getting done per unit of time.
 For example, if we completed `5` jobs in a total period of `60s`, then our scheduler's throughput can be expressed as `5/60 = 0.08 jobs/s`.

+### Turnaround Time

-- **Turnaround time**: the difference between the time at which a process finishes all of its work and the time at which the process arrived in the ready queue.
+An operating system scheduling algorithm's **turnaround time** is the difference between the time at which a process finishes all of its work and the time at which the process arrived in the ready queue.
 The wording here is very important: It is not the difference between the time when the process finishes all of its work and the time at which the process *began* its work; a process may arrive and then immediately have to wait its turn.
 Thus, turnaround time is *not* a measure of how much *CPU time* a process uses; it includes periods of inactivity when a process is waiting its turn.
 For example, if process C arrives at time `t = 5s` and finishes all of its work at time `t = 60s`, then its turnaround time, regardless of how much of it was spent active or idle, is `60 - 5 = 55s`.

+### Mean Turnaround Time (MTT)

-- **Mean turnaround time (MTT)**: the average turnaround time for all processes.
+A scheduling algorithm's **mean turnaround time (MTT)** is the average turnaround time for all processes.
 For example, suppose we have processes A, B, and C with turnaround times of `10s`, `5s`, and `12s`, respectively.
 Our mean turnaround time is then `(10 + 5 + 12) / 3 = 9s`.

+### CPU Utilization

-- **CPU utilization**: the fraction of time during which the CPU is actively executing process instructions as opposed to servicing I/O operations.
+**CPU utilization** refers to the fraction of time during which the CPU is actively executing process instructions as opposed to servicing I/O operations.
 Suppose we have `n` independent processes.
 If the probability of any process requesting I/O operations is `p`, then by independence, the total probability of I/O operations occurring is `p^n`.
 Therefore, our CPU utilization is the total percentage of work minus the percentage of work "wasted" on I/O. Mathematically, this can be expressed as `1 - p^n` (assuming that context switches are negligible, which isn't always the case).

 {% include linkedHeading.html heading="Categories of Scheduling Algorithm Systems" level=2 %}